 Western Union Earnings Preview Cheat Sheet

-Wall St. Earnings Expectations: The average estimate of analysts is for net income of 43 cents per share, a rise of 2.4% from the company’s actual earnings for the same quarter a year ago.
+Wall St. Earnings Expectations: The average analyst estimate is for profit of 45 cents per share, a rise of 12.5% from the company’s actual earnings for the year-ago quarter.
 The average estimate is the same as three months ago.
 Between one and three months ago, the average estimate was unchanged.
 It also has not changed during the last month.
-Analysts are projecting profit to rise by 10.8% versus last year to $1.74.
+Analysts are projecting profit to rise by 12.1% versus last year to $1.76.

 Stocks with improving earnings metrics are worthy of your extra attention.
 In fact, “E = Earnings Are Increasing Quarter-Over-Quarter” is a core component of our CHEAT SHEET investing framework for this very reason.
 Don’t waste another minute — click here and get our CHEAT SHEET stock picks now.

 (Company fundamentals by Xignite Financials.
 Earnings estimates provided by Zacks)

 Don’t Miss These Additional Hot Stories: